Growth continues at the same pace

 OUTLOOK

-Within the context of a gradual exit from the health crisis, the Group is confident in the continuation of the current growth; it will maintain a strategy focused on continuously strengthening the desirability of its brands, by relying on the authenticity and quality of its products, the excellence of their distribution and the reactivity of its organization.
+Within the context of a gradual exit from the health crisis, the Christian Dior group is confident in the continuation of the current growth; it will maintain a strategy focused on continuously strengthening the desirability of its brands, by relying on the authenticity and quality of its products, the excellence of their distribution and the reactivity of its organization.

 Apart from the items mentioned in this press release, there were no events or changes during the quarter and as of today's date that